Abraham Zangen: Co-invention of the H-coil and Deep TMS

+Addiction research

-At the National Institute on Drug Abuse in Baltimore, Zangen worked on reward processing on animal models and learned that electrical stimulation of a rat's brain can induce neurochemical changes opposite of those induced by repeated exposure to cocaine.
-In 2007, then at the Weizmann Institute of Science, Zangen published the first study showing that brain stimulation in rats can reduce drug-seeking behavior, and began to develop applications of these animal studies to humans.
+At the National Institute on Drug Abuse in Baltimore, Zangen worked on reward processing on animal models and later at the Weizmann Institute discovered that electrical stimulation of specific brain regions in rats can induce neurochemical changes opposite to those caused by repeated cocaine exposure.
+This study bridged animal models to human applications and laid the groundwork for subsequent clinical trials of Deep TMS in addiction.

 The MIT Technology Review reported that Zangen and his team were evaluating the potential for disrupting areas of the brain that are overactive in cases of addiction or Obsessive compulsive disorder (OCD).

 In 2018, the FDA granted de novo clearance to deep transcranial magnetic stimulation as a non-invasive treatment for OCD, after being cleared for treatment-resistant major depressive disorder in 2013 following multicenter studies conducted by Zangen and his team.

 In 2020, the FDA granted clearance for a different version of this technology for smoking cessation in the wake of another multicenter study.

 As of April 2021, over 100,000 patients around the world have been treated with Deep TMS.

 In 2023, a comparative study led by Zangen validated the efficacy of two different Deep TMS coils for treatment-resistant depression.
 The study also indicated clinical and electrophysiological features that can be used to select the best coil for a given patient.
 According to Zangen, this study was an "important scientific step forward towards personalized psychiatry."
 Zangen has been working with BrainsWay on a multichannel stimulation device that can target multiple regions of the brain in different ways, exciting some regions and suppressing others.

+Smartphone use and addiction

+Zangen has also studied the cognitive and electrophysiological effects of excessive smartphone use.
+In a 2017 study published by his research group found that heavy smartphone users showed impaired attention, reduced numerical processing capacity, changes in social cognition, and distinct electrophysiological patterns compared to light users.
+Moreover, Zangen provided smartphones to non-users (still available at that time), and followed the induced cognitive and electrophysiological alterations.
+The findings contributed to the emerging literature on the potential neurological correlates of technology-related behavioral addictions.

 Zangen has published over 150 peer-reviewed articles, reviews and book chapters.